GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

 The script package contains three artifacts:

 **1. targets.json**
 * The **targets.json** configuration file lists all eligible CA certificates and a short list of attributes (e.g., subject, issuer, validity dates, serial number, install) for each.
+(See an example of CA certificate attributes below.)

-* All CA certificates with an _INSTALL_ attribute status of _TRUE_ will be bundled into the output file.
-You can exclude a certificate from the output by setting its _INSTALL_ status to _FALSE_.
+* All certificates with an _INSTALL_ attribute status of _TRUE_ will be bundled into the output file.
+You can exclude any certificate from the output by setting its _INSTALL_ status to _FALSE_.

 <p align="center">
 <b>